calledit/x86_x64_function_tracer/README.md

 Both of these implementations have issues with multithreaded code as the debugger will catch any thread and the code has not been written to take that in to account.

+We also have [trace_basic.py](trace_basic.py) trace_basic.py uses the Pdata to find and add breakpoints at the start och each function and then it disasembles each function and ads breakpoints at all ret(return) instrucitons.

 ### next step
 I have been thinking of new solution that does not capture the call trace as it happens.
 It works in reverse based on the assumption that the code you are interested in will run in a loop.